 I studied the ecology and evolution of food webs, and their fragility to various perturbations.

-I like the aesthetic of movement that characterizes both of these sports, and the pleasure that goes with this optimal gesture, and the mental challenges that accompany them.
+I like the aesthetic of movement that characterizes both of these sports, the pleasure that goes with this optimal gesture, and the mental challenges that accompany them.

 I also enjoy gardening, and the process of trying to provide local food to relatives.